How To Improve How You Write About Your Art

 You’re a creative who needs a few of the right kind of folks to get you and your creations at the level of essence.

 Tip 3.
 Allow Yourself To Share Your Work Secrets

 Want to gain someone’s trust?
 Share a small work secret.

-You can engage and support readers without being a big authority on a topic.
+You can engage and support readers without being the world’s biggest authority on a topic.

 Australian painter Sara Paxton’s art blog is one of the most visited in the world.

 Why?
-Because Sara is a gifted artist who writes about normal, real-deal stuff her audience cares about.
+Because Sara is a gifted artist who writes about normal, real-deal stuff her audience cares about and her wunderkind son does her social media marketing.

 What was to the topic of her most popular post thus far?